The UP ROTC Story

 Major ALFREDO M. SANTOS, Class 29 and captain ADAMIN TALLOW, both UP ROTC graduates drew first blood of the Japanese invader in the beach defense of Mauban and Atimonan in December 1941.
 These two were charged with the delaying actions as the Southern Luzon Force withdrew to Bataan.
 Major Santos, as a Regimental Commander of the 1st Regular Division again earned the sobriquet of Hammer of the Division in the much-renowned battle of the points and the pockets.
 He later became the first 4-star general of the AFP in 1963.

-Captain FERDINAND E. MARCOS, Class 37 distinguished himself in action in the defense of Lingayen Gulf, and in Bataan campaign, and later as a leader of guerillas with USAFIP (NL).
+Captain FERDINAND E. MARCOS, Class 37 distinguished himself in action in the defense of Lingayen Gulf, and in Bataan campaign, and later as a leader of guerrillas with USAFIP (NL).
 A much-decorated hero, he eventually became Congressman, Senate President and became President of the Philippines in 1966.

 Major MACARIO PERALTA JR. was G3 of the 6th Infantry Division of the 6th Military District in Panay when war broke out.
-With the surrender of the USAFFE on May 6, 1942, he carried on with guerilla warfare in the Island of Panay.
+With the surrender of the USAFFE on May 6, 1942, he carried on with guerrilla warfare in the Island of Panay.
 He carried out specific resistance war, was raised to the rank of Colonel, and later Brigadier General.

 Brig.
 Gen. CARLOS P. ROMULO, another UP fellow was in charge of the famous Voice of Freedom.
 He was assisted in this effort by Captain SALVADOR P. LOPEZ (who became UP President) and Captain FRANCISCO ISIDORO.